kalendar/dynamax/README.md

 ## The Problem Dynamax Solves

 I have a Flex 6400, a KPA500, a EFHW-8010-2K-Plus antenna for 10m-80m, and a dipole for 6m.
 The endfed antenna cannot take more than 350w in digital modes.
 For that hard to reach DX on FT8 or FT4, I like to run the maximum power possible.
-However, I have noticed that the actual power out of the amp fluctuates somewhat across bands, as well as sometimes on the same band, and I don't want to have to make constant one or two watt adjustments to the power coming out of the radio to stay near the max without exceeding it.
+However, the actual power out of the amp differ across bands for the same amount of power into the amp, and the power out even fluctuates sometimes on the same band, and I don't want to have to make constant one or two watt adjustments to the power coming out of the radio to stay near the max without exceeding it.
+(Especially helpful using the Band Hopping capability in WSJT-X Improved.)

 ## How It Solves the Problem